digital-chemistry-laboratory/morfeus/docs/cone_angle.rst

   No. tangent atoms: 3
   >>> cone_angle.plot_3D()

 The Bondi vdW radii are used in reference :footcite:`bilbrey_exact_2013`, but radii from the CRC Handbook is the default here.
 It can be changed with ``radii_type=<str>`` with either ``crc`` or ``bondi``.
 Custom radii can passed with ``radii=<list>``.

 For more detailed information, use ``help(ConeAngle)`` or see the API:
-:py:class:`morfeus.morfeus.ConeAngle`
+:py:class:`ConeAngle <morfeus.cone_angle.ConeAngle>`.

 *******************
 Command line script